mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 enough.
 Right.
 So I could have, you know, demonstrated my expertise shared with the world already while I was employed.
-Um, and that, I think this is such a smart move, or why do you are a student or at the bootcamp or whatnot.
+Um, and that, I think this is such a smart move, or why do you are a student or at the boot camp or whatnot.
 Right.
 So this working in public and, you know, just sharing what you're learning public and with the, with the world, with the inter world, right.
 And with the internet, I think that's such an important first step because it's.